Collis and Arabella Huntington’s “State-Dining Room” at No. 2 NYC (1900)

 5. Terrapin (turtle stew) a southern specialty like “Terrapin a la Maryland” which is a white wine cream sauce with mirepoix of vegetables

-6. Vegetable Course: Jambon & Epinard (Ham, diced with Garden Spinach)
+6. Vegetable Course: Jambon & Epinard (a souther dish of Ham, diced with Garden Spinach)

 8. Salade Course (French style after the entree) probably Waldorf salad or Chiffonade Salad (French style chopped vegetables, lettuce, French arugula & herb salad with a French Vinaigrette maybe served with Roquefort cheese, a favorite of the Huntingtons